filipematias23/Bison-Fly/README.md

 ## Heading Day

-> Heading date (flowering time) in crops is associated with the timing of the floral transition and is one of the most important agronomic traits that affects crop production.
-In wheat, vernalization is the requirement for a plant to undergo cold temperatures before flowering.Yearly or late heading date is connected with scape strategies of important diseases as Fusarium Head Blight (FHB).
-The heading day is set when 50% of the plants in the plot has a complete spike exposed as observed in the left plot in the image below.
+> Heading date in wheat is associated with the timing of the floral transition and is an important agronomic trait that affects crop production.
+Heading and anthesis are critical periods for management strategies to cope with important diseases such as Fusarium Head Blight (FHB).
+We measure heading day as the Days After Planting when 50% of the plants in the plot has a complete spike exposed as observed in the left plot in the image below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_HD.jpg">